gavinlyonsrepo/NOKIA_5110_RPI/README.md

 | 1 | drawBitmap() |vertical| Draws bitmaps to the buffer, Bitmap's height must be divisible by 8|
 | 2 | customChar()| vertical | Draws a custom character on screen 5by8, PIC legacy function |

-The drawBitmap will return an error if : The Bitmap is completely off screen , Invalid Bitmap pointer object, bitmap bigger than screen , bitmap bigger/smaller than provided width and height co-ordinates ( This prevents buffer overflow if user enters wrong data.).
+The drawBitmap will return an error( enum( LCD_Return_Codes_e)) if : The Bitmap is completely off screen , Invalid Bitmap pointer object, bitmap bigger than screen , bitmap bigger/smaller than provided width and height co-ordinates ( This helps prevents buffer overflow if user enters wrong data.).
 The Bitmap's height must be divisible by 8.
 I.e for a full screen bitmap with width=84 and height=48.
 Bitmap excepted size = 84 * (48/8) = 504 bytes.